Amsteltram: Timeline

 In May 2022, work started to expand the Legmeerpolder tram storage yard to roughly double its size.
 The extended yard will contain a new building to wash and do light maintenance on trams.

 In August 2022, work started to move the bus stop at Burgemeester Kootlaan further east along the busway in Uithoorn.
 The current location of the stop is just before where the Uithoornlijn would leave the busway to curve north towards the future tram stop at Aan de Zoom.
 Moving the bus stop would avoid trams having to wait for buses to load/unload passengers.
 Also in August 2022, work started to lay tram tracks between the streets Aan de Zoom and Randweg just south of Legmeerpolder.

 In early June 2023, the tracks of the Uithoornlijn were connected to the Amstelveenlijn along the mainline and within the Legmeerpolder depot.
 On 19 June 2023, test trips without passengers started on the Uithornlijn.
 Thus began a one-year test period to last until opening which would include staff training.

 On 21 July 2024, the Uithoornlijn opened for service operating on a summer timetable with a frequency of 6 trams per hour during rush hour, 5 per hour during the day and 4 per hour in the evening using single trams on the line.
 On 1 September, trams would revert to the normal timetable with 6 trams per hour during the day and 4 per hour in the evening, and use coupled two-tram trains.
 During the test period, the rear tram of a two-tram train derailed at a crossover switch at the Legmeerpolder depot.
 Thus for safety, only single trams were initially run along the line.
 The speed limit for coupled over the crossover in question was reduced from 30 kph to 15 kph.

+Effective 29 March 2026, the GVB extended tram line 25 north-eastwards from Amsterdam Zuid Station to Muiderpoort Station.
+The GVB also resurrected line 6 as a rush-hour service between Zuid and Westwijk, partly overlapping line 25.